 The Patterson group is dedicated to carefully doing things to molecules that have never been done before.
-We are pursuing two cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.
+We are pursuing three cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.

 - We are using the exquisite control and agility of modern microwave synthesizers and ion trapping techniques to prepare polyatomic molecules in single quantum states for the first time.

 November 10, 2018: We’ve got the zig-zag pattern.
 Now we can start squeezing experiments.